stylo-app/stylo/docs/wiki/Security-And-Privacy.md

 8. Recover your accounts.

 ## What data does it collect?
 None, it's as simple as that.
-The Stylo Mobile Android and iOS apps do not send any sort of data to Parity Technologies or any partner and work completely offline once installed.
+The Stylo Mobile Android and iOS apps do not send any sort of data to anyone and work completely offline once installed.